 What is ITIL?

 If ITSM is a strategic approach to IT operations and service delivery, the Information Technology Infrastructure Library (ITIL) is the book of best-practices for actually implementing ITSM.
-ITIL provides practical advice and guidelines that an organization—regardless of industry or specialization—can follow to make IT processes and service delivery more efficient.
+Launched in 2019, ITIL 4 is the latest edition of the resource.
+The ITIL framework provides practical advice and guidelines that an organization—regardless of industry or specialization—can follow to make IT processes and service delivery more efficient.

 ITIL is sometimes referred to as the handbook of ITSM.
 However, ITIL isn’t necessary for an organization to have ITSM.
 The ITIL describes procedures for implementing common ITSM processes, but organizations often adapt these to their particular needs, and sometimes ignore entire sections of the ITIL.